fastenhealth/fasten-onprem/README.md

 # Introduction

 Like many of you, I've worked for many companies over my career.
 In that time, I've had multiple health, vision and dental insurance providers, and visited many different clinics, hospitals and labs to get procedures & tests done.

 Recently I had a semi-serious medical issue, and I realized that my medical history (and the medical history of my family members) is a lot more complicated than I realized and distributed across the many healthcare providers I've used over the years.
 I wanted a single (private) location to store our medical records, and I just couldn't find any software that worked as I'd like:

 - self-hosted/offline - this is my medical history, I'm not willing to give it to some random multi-national corporation to data-mine and sell
 - It should aggregate my data from multiple healthcare providers (insurance companies, hospital networks, clinics, labs) across multiple industries (vision, dental, medical) -- all in one dashboard
 - automatic - it should pull my EMR (electronic medical record) directly from my insurance provider/clinic/hospital network - I dont want to scan/OCR physical documents (unless I have to)
 - open source - the code should be available for contributions & auditing

-So, I built it
+So, I built it.

 **Fasten is an open-source, self-hosted, personal/family electronic medical record aggregator, designed to integrate with 1000's of insurances/hospitals/clinics**